AI Use Cases/Logistics

 2

-Step 2: The AI engine extracts structured data (shipper, consignee, weight, hazmat codes, detention terms, linehaul costs) using vision transformers and validates every field against FMCSA, 49 CFR, and C-TPAT rules in parallel, flagging conflicts in real time.
+Step 2: The AI engine extracts structured data (shipper, consignee, weight, hazmat codes, detention terms, linehaul costs) using models that read both the layout and the text of each document, and validates every field against FMCSA, 49 CFR, and C-TPAT rules in parallel, flagging conflicts in real time.

 3